-La Dolce Vita – wall art project, Denmark – ready for going on the wall – April 2023
+La Dolce Vita – wall art project, Denmark – ready for the walls of Grappa, Aarhus – April 2023

 This is a decoration task for a large restaurant location in Denmark.
 The decoration is a ten meter long 'frieze' which forms 'bottom', depth and point of view on the back wall of the restaurant's relatively vast main room.